-Summary 2017: On December 14, 2014, City Council adopted a new Housing Element for the 2015-2023 planning period via Resolution No. 14-65.
+Summary 2018: On December 14, 2014, City Council adopted a new Housing Element for the 2015 - 2023 planning period via Resolution No. 14-65.
 This Housing Element was certified by the California Department of Housing and Community Development on March 2, 2015.
-On March 15, 2016, City Council approved the General Plan/Coastal Land Use Plan 2015 Progress Report via Resolution No. 16-09.
-Throughout the last two years, the City has conducted public meetings and workshops to elicit public input on the New Zoning Ordinance, with heavy focus on Housing Element implementation therein.
 The City continues to monitor changes in State housing law, residential housing supply, and changes in housing stock demand in order to appropriately allocate City resources and efforts.